What is Post-traumatic Growth?

 This is my second book published by Watkins, following on from Positive Psychology for Overcoming Depression.

+It’s part of the new #WhatIs series of books which includes titles on mindfulness and hypnotherapy.
 Want to find out more about post-traumatic growth?
-Book talk at Watkins Bookshop, 19 Cecil Court, London WC2N 4EZ on Thurs June 1st from 630 to 8pm and available online thereafter.
+Book talk at Watkins Bookshop, 19 Cecil Court, London WC2N 4EZ on Thurs June 1st and available to download thereafter.